Winter Cycling Guide: 5 Tips for Cycling During Winter

 2️⃣ Mudguards: It goes without saying that when it rains, your bike will get muddy!
 Mudguards are designed to keep both you and the bike clean whilst cycling through busy cities or muddy terrains.🌲

 3️⃣ Brakes: It's essential that you have brakes that can cope well in rainy or frosty weather.
-All of our kids bikes have dependable brakes, for example, the Squish bikes have brake levers that have been especially designed for small hands, and offer great braking performance.
+All of our kids bikes have dependable brakes, for example, the Cube bikes have brake levers that have been especially designed for small hands, and offer great braking performance.

 Overall, the Forme bikes are excellent winter kids bikes.
 Since they’re made in the UK, they are created with the struggles of cycling during the winter in mind.
 They are made with all-weather Kenda tyres, ideal for any condition, and include a hidden headset to keep the components protected from the rain. 🌧